-To be eligible for the Bachelor of Science in Design (B.S.D.), Bachelor of Science in Landscape Architecture (B.S.L.A.), or Bachelor of Science in Planning (B.S.P.) degrees in the college of Architecture and Environmental Design, a student must:
+To be eligible for the Bachelor of Science in Design (B.S.D.), Bachelor of Science in Landscape Architecture (B.S.L.A.), or Bachelor of Science in Planning (B.S.P.) degrees in the college of Architecture and Environmental Design, a student must have

-- 1. have attained a cumulative GPA of 2.00 or higher for all course work taken at ASU: - 2. have earned a "C" or higher in each studio course; - 3. have met all university degree requirements.
+- attained a cumulative GPA of 2.00 or higher for all course work taken at ASU; - 2. earned a "C" or higher in each studio course; and - 3. met all university degree requirements.